“Should I need an adjustable air mattress?” How many times have you asked yourself this question? Let me guess – countless times!

 - This package includes one queen-size bed, a washable pillow top, and a wheeled storage duffel and repair kit.

-- The frame is designed to automatically unfold once the airbed in plugged in and starts to inflate.
+- The frame is designed to unfold automatically once the airbed is plugged in and starts to inflate.

 - It is constructed with high-quality materials to make it water and puncture resistant.